How to Become a Graphic Designer (2021 DEFINITIVE GUIDE)

 Let me explain:

-You have to internalize this: You can’t become anything without sweat, consistency, and persistence.
+You can’t become anything without sweat, consistency, and persistence.
 Period.

 At first, you will probably suck at graphic design.
 But if you stick with it, you will slowly but surely get better.